26 best things to do in Antwerp, Belgium (2025 travel guide)

 Peter Paul Rubens, with the cathedral in the background – it pops up everywhere!

 Known as the diamond capital of the world, Antwerp’s Diamond District is where over 80% of the world’s rough diamonds pass through.
-A short walk from Antwerp Central Station, this area is a bustling mix of jewellers, diamond traders, and luxury boutiques.
+A short walk from Antwerp Central Station, it’s a bustling mix of jewellers, diamond traders, and luxury boutiques.

 The diamond district has been a central part of Antwerp’s identity for centuries, and it’s still the go-to place for anyone looking to buy or learn about diamonds.

 If you’re like us and don’t have a strong interest in diamonds, you’ll probably have had enough after looking at a few shop windows.
-However, you can also take a guided tour which might bring it alive more.
+However, you can also take a guided tour – we didn’t, but it might bring it alive more.

 You can also visit the DIVA Museum (which is about 20 minutes from the diamond district, and sometimes included as part of a tour).
 This museum offers a look at the history of the diamond trade and Antwerp’s role as a global diamond centre.